 Neverhtheless, in Spring 1911, the Florida State Senate passed a bill prohibiting all racetrack gambling by an overwhelming vote of 62 to 1.
 It was said that many legislators had been pressured by their constituents to prove their moral values.
 Signed by Governor Albert Waller Gilchrist, the bill became effective May 1, 1911.
 After the race track closed, Thomas V. Cashen sold the property and in the early half of the 20th century, redeveloped into the neighborhoods that still exist today.

 Baker, Charlie.
 "Moncrief Park Has Historic Place on Horse Racing Scene."
 Florida Times Union.
 3 November 1957.

 Brumley, Jayne.
 "Briton's Letter, Old Program Recall Race Track Here Half Century Ago."
 Florida Times Union.
 17 August 1958.

 Hamburger, Susan.
 "And They're Off!: Horse Racing in the Sunshine State Jacksonville and Tampa in the Early 1900s."
 Florida Historical Society annual meeting.
 25 May 2001.

-Article by Ennis Davis and Stephen Dare
+Article and graphics by Ennis Davis and Stephen Dare